IT SENDS THE WRONG SIGNALS

 My parents let me have a taste when they're drinking wine.
 They don't really mind that much.
 They just laugh and think it's fun.

 Majken, aged 15, Örebro

 Teenagers are seldom interested in a relaxed, moderate approach to alcohol.
 Teenagers who drink don’t do so to relax or because it tastes good.
 Young people primarily drink to get drunk.
-There is no research showing that a teenager who drinks half a glass of wine at home drinks less when they’re out later that evening with their friends.
+There is no research that shows that a teenager who drinks half a glass of wine at home will drinks less when they’re out later that evening with their friends.
 There is, however, research showing that teenagers who are offered alcohol at home drink more in general.
 If you’re allowed to drink at home, it’s like a permission slip to drink when you’re out too.

 When my parents drink, I usually take a quick swig when they're not looking.
 Because that way, you know what it tastes like and can sort of get used to it.

 Your attitude is very important in determining whether your child drinks.
 One in every five ninth graders whose parents think it’s OK for teenagers to drink alcohol binge drink alcohol every month.
 If you ask ninth graders whose parents say “no”, fewer than 6 per cent get drunk that often.

 Try to make sure that all of the adult members of the family have the same attitude towards offering teenagers alcohol at home.
 Come to an agreement with the other parent or the new partner as to where the boundary lies.